firelink-data/alloy/README.md

 </details>

 ## 📋 License
-All code is to be held under a general MIT license, please see [LICENSE](https://github.com/firelink-data/alloy/blob/main/LICENSE) for specific information.
+All firelink-data written code is to be held under a general MIT license, please see [LICENSE](https://github.com/firelink-data/alloy/blob/main/LICENSE) for specific information.
+All other code included in this repository are to be held under their respective licenses.